martaboteller/KVOExample/README.md

   &nbsp;<br/>
   A simple view has been created with a textField and a tableView.
   &nbsp;
-  As soon as something is written at the textField an "inputText" property is alerted (Key-Value Observer)
+  As soon as something is written at the textField an "inputText" property is alerted (Key-Value Observer).
   </p>
 </th>
 </tr>